larsjuhljensen/tagger/README.md

 ## What is this repository for? ##

-This repository holds tagcorpus, a C++ program that, most generally, allows you to tag a corpus of documents with search terms that you provide.
+This repository contains the code for tagcorpus, a C++ program that, most generally, allows you to tag a corpus of documents with search terms that you provide.
 It is often used to find mentions of proteins, species, diseases, tissues, chemicals and drugs, GO terms, and so forth, in articles in the Medline corpus.

 ## Textmining in a bit more detail ##